Gazelle FC

 Gazelle FC is a football club from Chad based in N'Djamena.
-The club currently play in the Chad Premier League, the top flight of Chadian football.
+The club currently plays in the Chad Premier League, the top flight of Chadian football.

-Gazelle FC was founded on May 16, 1972 in the capital city of N'Djamena.
+Gazelle FC was founded on May 16, 1972, in the capital city of N'Djamena.
 The club has won four national titles and six national cup titles.

-The club's colours are traditionally black and white.
+The club's colors are traditionally black and white.